drgavinr/cc-by-data/README.md

 - separate datasets that were never imported to By The Sword Linked

 Where these datasets are partly or wholly under the Open Government Licence, this will be stated in their readme files.

+See [delimited text documentation](https://github.com/drgavinr/cc-by-data/blob/main/delimited-text.md) for more details of file formats.